zapreet/dataApp/README.md

 jwa file provided

-can be integrated into cloud instance directly
+can be integrated into joget cloud instance directly